-I have recently spoken to a number of people looking to leave their job and there is a consistent theme – poor and/or unethical leadership.
-This really shouldn’t surprise me, as the Chartered Management Institute published a research document in September last year, ‘Managers and the Moral Maze’, which showed that 80% of workers do not think their managers set a good example.
+I have recently spoken to a number of people looking to leave their job.
+There is a consistent theme.
+Poor and/or unethical leadership.
+This really shouldn’t surprise me, as the Chartered Management Institute published a research document in September last year, ‘Managers and the Moral Maze’.
+This showed that 80% of workers do not think their managers set a good example.

 60% claim to have witnessed colleagues behaving unethically; the vast majority being managers.
-Unfortunately, the examples I have recently been given as to why people are looking for another job reinforce this research.
+I also have examples which reinforce this research.

-- a company has a strict dress code, requiring their male employees to wear plain suits, plain shirts and plain ties and women employees must be appropriately dressed for business – and every Friday the CEO comes dressed in jeans, motorcycle boots and a leather jacket….
+- a company has a strict dress code, requiring their male employees to wear plain suits, plain shirts and plain ties.
+Women employees must be appropriately dressed for business.
+Every Friday the CEO comes dressed in jeans, motorcycle boots and a leather jacket.

-- another public sector organisation has put severe restrictions on travel; which is only to be standard rail tickets and economy air-fares – except for two Directors who found the necessity to fly first-class to a meeting in the middle-east, having travelled to the airport in a private-hire car….
+- another public sector organisation has put severe restrictions on travel.
+This rule is only to be standard rail tickets and economy air-fares.
+Except for two Directors who found the necessity to fly first-class to a meeting in the middle-east, having travelled to the airport in a private-hire car.

-It is disconcerting to see the number of current, high profile, examples of unethical leadership – both within the UK Government and some major corporate organisations.
-One of my mother’s favourite sayings springs to mind here, ‘treat others as you would like to be treated’ and I often wonder why some senior leaders cannot see why their unethical leadership behaviour has an adverse effect on both their organisation and their staff.
-In my role I regularly say to senior leaders, “your staff will not believe what you tell them – they will believe in what you do and how you behave.”
+It is disconcerting to see the number of current, high profile, examples of unethical leadership.
+There is no way staff follow you when such practices are in evidence.
+Both within the UK Government and some major corporate organisations.
+One of my mother’s favourite sayings springs to mind here.
+‘Treat others as you would like to be treated.’
+I often wonder why some senior leaders cannot see why their unethical leadership behaviour has an adverse effect on both their organisation and their staff.
+In my role, I regularly say to senior leaders.
+“Your staff will not believe what you tell them.
+They will believe in what you do and how you behave.”

-A personal mantra of mine is that leadership should be recognised as a profession in its own right.
-There are plenty of leaders, many in senior positions, whose reputation and position has been built on quantitative performance results – usually financial – that do not give consideration for the ‘collateral damage’ they leave in their wake.
-At some point their behaviour exposes their true nature and they seem to implode – and we are watching a couple of high profile people doing exactly that at the moment!
+Leadership should be recognised as a profession in its own right.
+There are plenty of leaders, many in senior positions, whose reputation and position has been built on quantitative performance results.
+These are usually financial.
+These results do not give consideration to the ‘collateral damage’ they leave in their wake.
+At some point, their behaviour exposes their true nature and they seem to implode – and we are watching a couple of high profile people doing exactly that at the moment!

 By becoming a ‘profession’ leaders would have to agree on a code of ethics that also carry accountability – and it is the lack of accountability that nurtures unethical leadership.
 This should start with the leaders of this country; politicians.
-Whether it is the expenses scandal, publicly dismissing a person in a senior role in the public sector or wasting millions of pounds on a failed initiative, politicians appear to have no accountability – and this model of leadership is then followed by corporate organisations, such as a number of banks paying significant bonuses for failed performance with no accountability.
+Whether it is the expenses scandal: Publicly dismissing a person in a senior role in the public sector, or wasting millions of pounds on a failed initiative; politicians appear to have no accountability.
+This model of leadership is then followed by corporate organisations, such as a number of banks paying significant bonuses for failed performance with no accountability.

 And yet, as a senior leader, you do have accountability.
 You have accountability to the staff who are following your lead; who see you as their role model.
+Why should staff follow you?
 If you are concerned about the culture in your organisation and/or the attitude of your staff, I’ll give you a free tip – look in the mirror.
 The chances are that you will be looking at a significant factor in your organisation’s culture and you will, most definitely, be looking at the person who influences their attitude.
 Another free tip – ‘train your staff well enough that they could leave and then treat them well enough that they want to stay’ which starts with ethical leadership!